Carreau/jupyter-book/notebook-extensions.md

 ```

-### server side handler.
+### Server side handler.

 Ok, enough javascript (for now).
 Let's get back into a sane language.
-Notebook extension on the client-side have been there for quite a while,
+Notebook extensions on the client-side have been there for quite a while
 and we recently added the ability to have a server side extension.

-Server side extension are, as any IPython extension simply Python modules that
+Server side extension are, as any IPython extension, simply Python modules that
 define a specific method.
 In our case `load_jupyter_server_extension`
 (Yes we are ready for the future).